hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 Such as <b>NDK_ROOT_LOCAL="/home/laschweinski/android/android-ndk-r5"( → "/opr/android-ndk-rxx" )</b>
 <b>ANDROID_SDK_ROOT_LOCAL="/home/xxxxx/android/android-sdk-linux_86"(→"/Applications/android-sdk")</b>
 <b>(B</b>(=2.)<b>) Please copy the files that are on the "chg&copy list"</b> as of the list.
-By the way, In version 11 12 and 13beta which are created by  "create-android.sh", 11 includes a directory Resourace but it's  "(ending in s and) Resources"  in 12 and 13b .( As a result, in the "mk.files",
+By the way, In version 11 12 and 13beta which are created by  "create-android.sh", 11 includes
-"A in <b>C</b>"( = Android.mk in <b>C</b>lasses( in <b>H</b>lloWorld)<b>Dir</b>(ectry) ) of 11 are only differd. )
+a directory Resourace but it's  "(ending in s and) Resources"  in 12 and 13b. ( As a result, in the "mk.files", "A in <b>C</b>"( = Android.mk in <b>C</b>lasses( in <b>H</b>lloWorld)<b>Dir</b>(ectry) ) of 11 are only differd. )
-However, the contents in each Directories are almost the sameexcept that " 12 and 13 don't exist the icon.png but exist the font Dir, &nbsp; on the contrary, only 11 don't exists  the font Dir but exist icon.png ".
+However, the contents in each Directories are almost the same except that " 12 and 13 don't exist the icon.png but exist the font Dir, &nbsp; on the contrary, only 11 don't exists  the font Dir but exist icon.png ".
 So You just only need to copy the contents in the "Resource(s)" Dir to the "Resource(s) <b>Dir</b>(ectry) in <b>C</b>"( =Android.mk in <b>C</b>lasses(in <b>H</b>lloWorld)<b>Dir</b>(ectry) ) that you want create.

 </b>